drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L11/slides.md

 <!--s-->

-## Docker Demo | Running the Course Environment
+## Case 1 | Running the Environment

 Since we run the <span class="code-span">code-server</span> on port 8080, we need to map the container's port to the host machine.
 We can do this using the <span class="code-span">-p</span> flag.
 Here we mapped the container's port 8080 to the host machine's port 8080.
 Since code-server is already running within the docker container, we can access it by visiting <span class="code-span">localhost:8080</span> in your browser.

 As long as the container is running, you can access the course environment by visiting <span class="code-span">localhost:8080</span> in your browser at any time.
-It will even work offline!
+In practice, we can host a code-server instance on a remote server with many more resources and access it from anywhere.

 <div class = "col-wrapper">
 <div class="c1" style = "width: 50%">